 - ½ teaspoon garlic powder

-- 2 tablespoon chopped fresh chives
+- 2 tablespoons chives fresh, chopped

 - ¼ cup extra virgin olive oil use a good quality EVOO with a mild flavor